Surfix/snow-pc/README.md

 ### Modeling module
 This module provides `terrain_models` and `surface_models` function for generating dtm and dsm models.
 - `terrain_models(laz_fp)` : Use filters.dem, filters.mongo, filters.elm, filters.outlier, filters.smrf, and filters.range to filter the point cloud for terrain models
-- `surface_models(laz_fp)` : Use filters.dem, filters.mongo and filters.range to filter the point point cloud for surface points
+- `surface_models(laz_fp)` : Use filters.dem, filters.mongo and filters.range to filter the point cloud for surface points

  ```bash
 from snow_pc.modeling import terrain_models, surface_models